Looking for inspiration? These teachers leverage video to share educational and engaging lessons.

 Getting Creative to Keeps Kids Engaged

-Even before the pandemic, Garrett Gray (Chicago-Northwest Indiana ‘19) was using TikTok as a motivational tool with his high school chemistry students.
+Even before the pandemic, Garrett Gray (Greater Chicago-Northwest Indiana ‘19) was using TikTok as a motivational tool with his high school chemistry students.
 During the first semester of the school year—in response to enthusiastic requests—he agreed to do a version of the Renegade dance with his students (in the lab, of course) if they hit certain metrics.

 “Once we made the transition to remote learning I knew I’d need to focus on increasing engagement and come up with creative incentives,” Garrett says.